Edwards A. Park (doctor): Early life

 Park was born in Gloversville, New York, on December 30, 1877.
 His father was a local Congregational minister.
 Park attended Yale University and earned his B.A. degree in 1900.
-After graduation, Park declined to follow his father into a religious occupation.
+After his graduation, Park declined to follow his father into a religious occupation.
 He instead debated choosing between a career in medicine and a career in teaching Greek.
-He eventually decided to pursue medicine shortly after graduating from Yale.
-Park first received his M.D. from the Columbia University College of Physicians and Surgeons in 1905 and then went on to become an intern at the Roosevelt Hospital in New York from 1905 to 1907.
+He eventually decided to pursue medicine shortly after graduating from Yale University.

+Park first received his M.D.degree from the Columbia University College of Physicians and Surgeons in 1905 and then went on to become an intern at the Roosevelt Hospital in New York from 1905 to 1907.
 He spent the next two years as an intern at the New York Foundling Hospital, working for six months in pediatrics where Dr. John Howland was an attending physician.
 Park also spent several months at the City Hospital on Blackwell Island, where he cultivated pathological skills and insight crucial to his later research in rickets.

 Career

 Early career

-After completing varying internships, Park began his career at a private practice from 1909-1912 where he worked for Dr. Theodore Janeway as an office assistant.
-It was with Janeway that Park published his first paper in 1910 focused on the contractions of arteries, which they had studied in vitro.
-In 1912, Park wrote his first pediatrics paper while studying pathology at Welfare Island.
+After completing varying internships, Park began his career at a private practice from 1909-1912 where he worked for Theodore Caldwell Janeway as an office assistant.
+It was with Dr. Janeway that Park published his first paper in 1910 focused on the contractions of arteries, which they had studied in vitro.
+In 1912, Park wrote his first pediatrics paper while studying pathology at Roosevelt Island.
 During that summer, Park also went to Marburg, Germany, to study under Dr. Schmidt, the world's leading expert in rickets at the time.
 While abroad, Park was offered a position by Dr. Howland to join his first pediatric staff at Johns Hopkins Hospital.
-Although Park initially declined because he was working with Janeway at that time and felt obliged to stay in the position, he later joined the small staff in an effort of creating a new full-time department of Pediatrics at Johns Hopkins.
+Although Park initially declined because he was working with Dr. Janeway at that time and felt obliged to stay in the position, he later joined the small staff in an effort of creating a new full-time department of Pediatrics at Johns Hopkins.

 World War I

-When World War I broke out in 1914, Red Cross sent Park to Le Havre, France, to run an orphanage for Belgian children.
-With a confined staff of only three doctors, a nurse, and an executive secretary, Park established a clinic and a small hospital in the local neighborhood.
-During this time, Park witnessed first-hand the effects of poverty and malnutrition on disease, which is why he later decided to hire Ruth Washington in the summer of 1918 to build a department of social service.
+When World War I broke out in 1914, the American Red Cross sent Park to Le Havre, France, to run an orphanage for Belgian children.
+With a limited staff of only three doctors, a nurse, and an executive secretary, Park established a clinic and a small hospital in the local neighborhood.
+During this time, Park witnessed first-hand the effects of poverty and malnutrition on disease.
+This experience affected his decision to hire Ruth Wendell Washburn in the summer of 1918 and build a department of social service.